guide

 In One Entity mode, A2X’s Finance Summary won’t match Shopify’s Finance Summary.
 This is expected and correct.

 Shopify’s Finance Summary includes all entities and can’t currently be filtered by Business Entity.
 A2X in One Entity mode shows only the selected entity.
-The difference is a scope difference, not a data problem.
-The data in A2X is correct and complete for the entity you selected.
+That’s a scope difference, not a data problem: the data in A2X is correct and complete for the entity you selected.
+The numbers tie out to the entity, not to the store, and that’s exactly what you want for clean entity-level books.

-If you need to cross-check against Shopify’s Finance Summary, you can add together the numbers from each entity’s A2X account, as long as all entities are flowing through A2X.
-The A2X monthly export feature makes this easier by letting you export totals into a CSV.
+Knowing this upfront prevents the month-end situation where the numbers don’t tie out and nobody can explain why.
+If you need to cross-check against Shopify’s Finance Summary, add together the numbers from each entity’s A2X account, as long as all entities are flowing through A2X.
+The A2X monthly export feature makes this easier by exporting totals into a CSV.

-How to choose between All Entities and One Entity mode
+How to Choose Between All Entities and One Entity Mode

 The right A2X mode depends on how your books are structured, not on how many entities you have.